-If you don’t already know, the pre-registration year (soon to be known as Foundation Training) is a training year that is completed after your MPharm studies.
+If you don’t already know the Trainee Pharmacist Foundation Programme is a training year that is completed after your MPharm studies.
 It is a year undertaken in pharmacy practice and is an essential element of training to become a fully registered pharmacist.
 Kathryn Davison, Team Leader for Pharmacy Practice and Clinical Therapeutics, explains everything you need to know about your pre-registration year.

 What does the year involve?